sambooze1/Operator-to-Station-Hourly-Scheduler/README.md

 - **Deviation Report:** stations >10% above/below average flagged.
 - **Operator Schedule:** for each operator — primary and secondary station, units/hr contribution, minutes/hour allocation.

-In simple terms:
-> “Phase 1 tells you the best possible output under constraints.
-Phase 2 shows how close you can get to equal workloads without sacrificing that speed.”

 ---

-## 💡 Key Note

-This project was built using my **academic Gurobi license**, as MSA did not have one available.
-It replaced hours of manual Excel guesswork with a mathematically optimal, schedule-level staffing plan — making recommendations both faster to generate and easier to justify.